-CellZome is a pharmaceutical company based in Heidelberg, Baden-Württemberg, that specializes in the discovery, development, and commercialization of kinase-targeted drugs aimed at treating inflammatory diseases.
-Founded in 2000, the company focuses on creating a pipeline of kinase inhibitors that act on inflammatory mediators, offering oral therapeutic options for conditions such as rheumatoid arthritis, multiple sclerosis, inflammatory bowel disease, psoriasis, and asthma.
+CellZome is a pharmaceutical company based in Heidelberg, Baden-Württemberg, founded in 2000.
+The company specializes in the discovery, development, and commercialization of kinase-targeted drugs aimed at treating inflammatory diseases.
+CellZome focuses on creating a pipeline of kinase inhibitors that target inflammatory mediators, developing oral therapeutics for conditions such as rheumatoid arthritis, multiple sclerosis, inflammatory bowel disease, psoriasis, and asthma.

 Perlegen Sciences